Need an EPC in Cheshunt?

 Is It A Legal Requirement For An EPC When Renting?

-Since April 2020, all properties for rental need to have a valid EPC on the EPC register.
+Since April 2020, all dwellings for rental need to have a valid EPC on the EPC register.
 The EPC rates the energy efficiency of a property from A-G. For rental, the EPC needs to be a minimum rating of an E, unless a valid exemption has been applied for.

 How Much Is An Energy Performance Certificate?